hsmistry/picosdk-pl1000-matlab-examples/README.md

 *picosdk-pl1000-matlab-examples* provides a MATLAB example demonstrating how to call shared library functions to acquire data from the PicoLog<sup>®</sup> 1000 Series Data Loggers.

+## Supported models

+The examples will work with the following models:

+* PicoLog 1012
+* PicoLog 1216

 ## Getting started

 ### Prerequisites